Mt Baruntse and Mera Peak Expedition: with Himalayan Alpine Adventure Trek & Expedition

-Day 1: Arrive to Kathmandu meet with representative of Himalayan Alpine Adventure and transfer to the hotel by private van/jeep.
+Day 1: Arrive at Kathmandu meet with the representative of Himalayan Alpine Adventure and transfer to the hotel by private van/jeep.

 Day 2: Free day in Kathmandu expedition equipment checking and shopping.

-Day 3: Mt Baruntse expedition briefing at ministry of tourism.
+Day 3: Mt Baruntse expedition briefing at the ministry of tourism.

 Day 4: Early morning domestic flight to Lukla and trek to Chhutak.

 Day 7: Trek to Thuli Kharka

 Day 9: Trek to Thangnak.

 Day 10: Rest day.